Robin-Sch/insulation-simulation/README.md

 ### Development

-First, run the development server using `npm run dev`, then open [http://localhost:3000](http://localhost:3000) with your bwoser to see the website.
+First install the dependencies using `npm install --save-dev` and then start the server using `npm run dev`.
+You can now open [http://localhost:3000](http://localhost:3000) and it will show the website.

 You can start editing the page by modifiying `app/page.tsx`.
 This page auto-updates as you edit the file.